eclipsesource/tabris-plugin-camera/README.md

     return options;
 }
 ```

-Typically, you want to use a FILE_URI instead of a DATA_URL to avoid most memory issues.
-JPEG is the recommended encoding type for Android.

 You take a picture by passing in the options object to `getPicture`, which takes a CameraOptions object as the third argument.
 When you call `setOptions`, pass `Camera.PictureSourceType.CAMERA` as the picture source.